 So what can an entrepreneur do when he is on the verge of succumbing to stress and depression due to insolvency?
 The first step is to get in touch with an expert lawyer.

-Under the Insolvency and Bankruptcy Code, 2016 (Code), in case of an entrepreneur (Corporate Debtor) in debt may submit an application under Section- 10 of the Code for initiation of insolvency proceedings.
+Under the Insolvency and Bankruptcy Code, 2016 (Code), in case of an entrepreneur (Corporate Debtor) is in debt, they may submit an application under Section- 10 of the Code for initiation of insolvency proceedings.
 The entrepreneur must supply all information regarding the books of account and the RP (person who determines the liquidation value of the Corporate Debtor by way of reaching at an estimated probable value of the assets on the insolvency initiation date) to be appointed.
-In addition, a special resolution has to be passed by the shareholders of the Corporate Debtor or a resolution by at least 3/4th of the total number of partners of the company must be passed whereby agreeing to the filing of the insolvency resolution application.
+In addition, a special resolution has to be passed by the shareholders of the Corporate Debtor or a resolution by at least 3/4th of the total number of partners of the company must be passed, agreeing to the filing of the insolvency resolution application.

 Under Section- 55 of the Code, the yardstick for requesting Fast Track Resolution depends on the debtors income, assets and volume of debt.
 This covers the procedure from inception of insolvency till the acceptance of such resolution by the National Company Law Tribunal (NCLT), which concludes the procedure.
 The entire procedure is concluded within 90 days.
 Although, the National Company Law Tribunal may, if contented, increase the period of 90 days by another 45 days.

 Under the Companies Act, 2013, the Corporate Debtor (entrepreneur) with other partners can formally resolve to voluntarily wind up the business of the company and thus, dissolve it under Section- 304.
 The aim of voluntarily winding up a company is to enable the creditors and debtors to settle their issues among themselves without having to go to Court.
 However, voluntary winding up is only available to solvent companies i.e. companies having more assets than liabilities.

-Finally, the businesses whether new or old must be nurtured so that these small saplings can turn into mighty oak trees which only help boost the economy of the nation.
-Moreover, besides the multiple reforms like GST etc. which are trying to create more transparency in businesses- it is only a matter of decades (hopefully) that the business system will evolve into a healthy productive part of the nation building where global achievers like V.G.
-Siddhartha are healthy and high on self esteem and working on building the nationCopyright 2022 – Helpline Law
+Finally, the businesses whether new or old must be nurtured so that these small saplings can turn into mighty oak trees which will only help boost the economy of the nation.
+Moreover, besides multiple reforms like GST etc. which are trying to create more transparency in businesses.
+It is only a matter of a few decades (hopefully) that the business system will evolve into a healthy productive part of nation-building, where global achievers like V.G.
+Siddhartha are healthy and high on self-esteem and working on building the nationCopyright 2022 – Helpline Law